AXION-MONEY/liquidity-amo/README.md

 			Purpose: Mints a specified amount of BOOST and sells it for USD in the pool.

-Triggered: When the BOOST-USD price diverges from peg (e.g., BOOST is trading above $1), this function is triggered to mint additional BOOST and sell it for USD to bring the price back down to peg.
+Triggered: When the BOOST-USD price diverges from peg (e.g. BOOST is trading above $1), this function is triggered to mint additional BOOST and sell it for USD to bring the price back down to peg.

 **Parameters:**